johnmcbride/CitrixServices/README.md

 CitrixServices - A Developer API for Citrix
 ==============

-A pluggable .NET based services layer for the different Citrix technology SDK.
+A pluggable .NET based services layer for the different Citrix technology SDKs.
 This is intended to be a service layer that abstracts the different SDKs and make it easy to interact with the Citrix infrastructure.

 ## What's it about?